-[Editor’s note: Worried about PII being sent to Google Analytics 4 or any other tag on your site?
+[Editor’s note: Worried about PII being sent to Google Analytics 4 or any other tags on your site?
 Check out the PII monitoring functionality within Tag Inspector’s Privacy & Compliance suite of reporting.]

 Google Analytics 4 provides two types of User data deletion: deletion of User Properties and deletion of Users.

 New to GA4 is the concept of User Properties.
 These are parameters that are scoped to (associated with) the user being tracked.
-Some standard User Properties are always collected within GA4 while additional custom properties can be configured.
-Using the data deletion request functionality outlined above, you have the ability to delete data within a defined User Property for all Users.
+Some standard User Properties are always collected within GA4, while additional custom properties can be configured.
+Using the data deletion request functionality outlined above, you can delete data within a defined User Property for all Users.
 This deletion type does not remove all information about that user nor the actions that user has taken across your digital properties.
 Aggregate statistical information will remain, but the data populating a defined User Property will be deleted.